 What can you do?

 Watch the above video and refer to the below diagram to see how you can use a wireless bridge to connect your surveillance DVR to a wireless router or access point.
+Readers searching for the following topics should find this explanation useful.

 Wireless Network Diagram to Connect DVR to WIFI Router